 Polyurethane foam is polyurethane foam.
 Manufactures use the words above to describe polyurethane foam made with a small amount of plant-based essential oils added to the standard petrochemical polyurethane foam.
 The addition of these oils does not make the foam, "safer," less toxic, better for your baby, environmentally friendly, or in any other way better for the environment or humans.
 These mattresses likely contain chemicals known to impact human health negatively and have a similar if not identical carbon footprint to foam that uses 100% petroleum.The Takeaway?

 Irrelevant claims are those that are likely true but have little or nothing to do with the product, its production, or it being green or healthy.
 An example of this includes "renewable resource" in marketing claims.
 We saw this on products for the "soy foam" or the "eco-foam."
 The goal of this marketing is to elicit feelings of environmental responsibility.
-While it is likely true that the foam contains a renewable resource, it does not mean that the company is active in planting the resource or in any way increasing the production of the plant to replace what they've taken to make the product.
-However, many consumers might assume that using a renewable resource means the product is more environmentally friendly than one that does not claim to use renewable resources, but it doesn't mean this at all.
+While it is likely true that the foam contains a renewable resource, it does not mean that the company is active in planting the resource or increasing the production of the plant to replace what they've taken for the product.
+However, many consumers might assume that using a renewable resource means the product is more environmentally friendly than one that does not use renewable resources, but it doesn't mean this at all.

 What You Can Do

 So what is a parent to do when making buying decisions for themselves and their family?
 Do your research, ask questions, be thoughtful, and do your best.
 There is so much information out there, and it can be challenging to determine what is true, embellished, or an outright lie.
-However, you now have the knowledge you need to decipher the code and find the right gear for your baby.Here is a good checklist to get you started:
+However, you now have the knowledge you need to decipher the code and find the right gear for your baby.Here is a useful checklist to get you started:

 - Read labels and ask questions.
 If a label doesn't make sense or seems to be missing something, you can call or email the manufacturer to get more details.
 We find that reputable companies will answer your questions honestly within a few days.
 If they don't respond or are evasive in their answer, then we suggest buyer beware and looking elsewhere for your needs.